piyushagarwal08/JU-Notes/RPA.md

 4. Processes Tab ~> The admin can view information about the completed processes and import new files provided by the UiPath Representative after the Analyzer stage has been completed

+# Task Mining
+* Task Mining is used to record the applications being used in a particular task
+* Uses a ML model to identify the variations in the process steps
+* Process analysts can then analyze the data to:
+    1. Discover tasks and process parts at the team or individual level.
+    2. Create or Update Process documentation using the new insights on how the processes are being performed.
+    3. Identify opportunities for the most repetitive tasks.

 # Task Capture
 * It is a process discover tool that helps you get detailed insights about automation candidates directly from your employees.